bouvet-apps/security-headers/README.md

 You can omit any of the header name-value pairs if you don't want the header in question added to your site.

+All applications sharing the same $XP_HOME will use the same configuration file.

 Example configuration file:
 ```